 2 hours at $350

 As a Certified Eating Disorder Specialist and iaedp™ supervisor, Alice provides supervision to dietitians and professionals who long to grow in this rewarding field and wish to obtain their certification as an Eating Disorder Specialist.

 50 minute session at $175

-Alice has a passion to share truth and present on topics such as eating disorders, food experientials, Health At Every Size® principles, weight stigma, and the non-diet mentality.
+Alice has a passion to share truth and present on topics such as eating disorders, food experientials, body image, and the non-diet mentality.
 She presents regularly on both the local and national level.
 She will provide a detailed thoroughly researched power presentation that is bound to leave you more knowledgeable and refreshed.
 Fees are variable and depend on the presentation at hand.

 Joining forces with multiple professionals is a powerful tool and can provide the necessary comprehensive care to create positive change.
 Alice provides a free initial consultation to discuss your center’s needs.
 From there she will create a contract outlining her role to add the nutritional component to your center.
 Charges are variable depending on the services rendered.